Neurodivergent Guide

 cultural humility, and inclusion guide us.

-Our perspective is trauma-informed, neurodiversity-affirming, person-centred and strengths-based, recognizing that there is no
+Our perspective is trauma-informed, neurodiversity-affirming, person-centred and strengths-based, recognizing that

-one-size-fits-all path.
+there is no one-size-fits-all path.

 Each person deserves to be met

-where they are and supported in ways that
+where they are and supported in ways

-respect their individuality.
+that respect their individuality.

-This space reflects Alycia's commitment to offering resources, education, and encouragement to families, educators, and individuals.
-She hopes that you will find tools here that bring clarity, compassion, and connection as you navigate your own path.
+I hope that you will find tools here that bring clarity, compassion, and connection as you navigate your own path.

 About Me